Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 “...I wish Tarek could have seen this,” he said.

-Up behind her glass, Shyow finished whatever it was she was doing, and vanished backwards into the belly of her *‘ship.’* She wasn’t gone for long---only heartbeats later by Vemik’s reckoning, the *‘door’* on the side opened, and a familiar, strange but all-too-welcome figure stepped backwards onto the steel climbing-bars below and slid down to the ground comfortably.
+Up behind her glass, Shyow finished whatever it was she was doing, and vanished backwards into the belly of her *‘ship.’* She wasn’t gone for long - only heartbeats later by Vemik’s reckoning, the *‘door’* on the side opened, and a familiar, strange but all-too-welcome figure stepped backwards onto the steel climbing-bars below and slid down to the ground comfortably.

 Vemik wanted nothing more than to rush his friend from the sky and bowl him right off his feet, but Yan was the Given-Man here.
 While the rest of the People stood still and watched, he swaggered forward and stood as tall as he could to look Jooyun in the eye, even as Awisun slid down to earth behind him.